bundittsp/webpro-exercise/README.md

 # webpro-exercise-key
-For web programming exercise keys
+For web programming exercises and keys (by AJ Bundit)